romkatv/zsh-bench/README.md

 [optimized for it](https://github.com/zdharma/pm-perf-test).

 This doesn't mean developers have been engaging in conscious deception.
-It was easy to unknowingly fall for the trap.
+It was easy to unknowingly fall into the trap.
 The timing of `exit` is very close to *first prompt lag* and *first command lag* in zsh configs from the older and simpler times.
 It *used to be* a proper measure of zsh startup performance.
 At some point these latencies have diverged, the benchmark lost its meaning, but the old habits remained.